Last Updated on November 28, 2020 by Oddmund Groette

 A doji is classified as a “reversal” pattern, but that doesn’t mean that prices should reverse.
 It is more correctly viewed as simply the end of a trend.
 The market has been going in some direction, in this case down, and then one day prices finish roughly where they started.
 It is an indication that the bears might be losing control after knocking the index down 4% since last week.
 It does not necessarily mean we can expect a bullish upswing.

-But first, let’s start with a explanation of the pattern:
+But first, let’s start with an explanation of the pattern:

-I have candlestick book written by Gregory L. Morris in my bookshelf called Candlestick Charting Explained.
+I have a candlestick book written by Gregory L. Morris on my bookshelf called Candlestick Charting Explained.
 That’s a book I bought back in 1998.
 I looked up “doji” and it’s a pattern that is classified as “spinning top”.
 Morris writes:

 Spinning tops are candlestick lines that have small bodies with upper and lower shadows that are of greater length than the body’s length.
 This represents indecision between the bulls and the bears….The small body relative to the shadows is what makes the spinning top.

-Morris then goes on explaining types of dojis: doji, long-legged doji, gravestone doji, dragonfly doji, four price doji, stars, and paper umbrella.
+Morris then goes on to explain types of dojis: doji, long-legged doji, gravestone doji, dragonfly doji, four price doji, stars, and paper umbrella.
 Quite exotic!

 Here is an example of a doji:

-Let’s look at it more systematically and test this on SPY, the ETF for S&P 500.
+Let’s look at it more systematically and test this on SPY, the ETF for the S&P 500.

 The number of trades is reduced to only 25, but 22 are winners.
-Average gain is 1,39% per trade, quite respectable.
+The average gain is 1,39% per trade, quite respectable.
 So what causes this good result?
 Luck?
 Good exit?
-I think the main reason is that the market is a somewhat “oversold” and we sell on a bounce.
+I think the main reason is that the market is somewhat “oversold” and we sell on a bounce.
 The doji might have some value, but I’m not sure.

-32 trades, 19 winners and average gain of ,57%.
+32 trades, 19 winners and an average gain of 57%.
 Pretty good for a short strategy!
-In general, short is always a lot more trickier than long strategies.
-Only down years are 2006 and 2012.
+In general, short is always a lot trickier than long strategies.
+The only down years are 2006 and 2012.
 My experience has taught me that the market drops a lot faster than it rises.
 So let’s put in a target on short of 1%: